tailordev-commons/website/software-carpentry/lessons/introduction-to-programming-with-python.md

 b'TTCCPSIVARSNFNVCRLPGTPEAICATYTGCIIIPGATCPGDYAN\n'
 ```

----

-## Exercise 4.1
+**Exercise ideas:**

-> Re-implement your solution from the exercise 3.1 using the `urllib` module to download a fasta sequence from the PDB.
+- Re-implement your solution from the exercise 3.1 using the `urllib` module to download a fasta sequence from the PDB.

----

-## Functions
+### Functions

-Isolate repetitive tasks in fonctions
+Isolate repetitive tasks in fonctions:

 ```python
 >>> def get_dna_complement(sequence):